 Are you interested in sound?
 Would you like to learn how to operate a mixing desk?
 Would you like to be the one in the ‘hot seat’ when bands are recording in a studio?
-Have you got a musical imagination for taking a tune and re-arranging it?
+Have you got a musical imagination for taking a tune and rearranging it?
 If you can answer ‘yes’ to the above questions, then Music Technology is the subject for you.
-The course will lead onto A2 in Music Technology, but could easily be taken by students who are interested in this new and growing area of the music industry.

-MIDI sequencing and audio recording using Logic Pro.
-Composition and arranging techniques.
-The history and development of popular music.
+Units include MIDI sequencing and audio recording using Logic Pro, Composition and arranging techniques, and the history and development of popular music.